okohll/abdocs/content/docs/integrations/importing.md

 2. Open the spreadsheet, making any modifications you need.
 The first column will be the internal ID for each record, keep this, it will be needed when re-importing.
 > Note it will be hidden - you can un-hide it in the spreadsheet for clarity
 3. Blank out (remove content from) any columns which you haven’t updated.
 Otherwise if people have updated them since your export, you will overwrite their changes.
 4. Re-import using an ‘update’ type import as above.
-Select _use internal agileBase row IDs to identify records_
+Select _use internal Agilebase row IDs to identify records_

 ## Notes on special fields
 For a file field, please leave an empty column in the spreadsheet in that position.
 If you wish to do a bulk upload of many images or documents, please contact [support](https://agilechilli.com/contact-us/).